-The 50m Backstroke saw just two British records set with Plymouth’s Masai Zebe-Chaka setting a new 35-39 Yrs marker of 27.96 and Guildford’s Michelle Ware lowering her own 40-44 Yrs record from 12 months ago with a 32.59 effort.
+The 50m Backstroke saw just two British records set.
+Plymouth’s Masai Zebe-Chaka clocked a new 35-39 Yrs marker of 27.96 while Guildford’s Michelle Ware lowered her own 40-44 Yrs record from 12 months ago with a 32.59 effort.

 There were two British records in the mixed 4x100m Freestyle Relays to close the session.

-East Leeds’ Paul Clemence, Philippa Rickard, Nina Williams and Chris Knee took gold in the 160+ Yrs with a 4:01.45 while Gloucester broke their own record in the 200+ Yrs as Peter Smith, Sandra-Jane Jones, Helen Kula-Przezwanski and Colin Stephenson combined for a 4:19.95 swim.
+East Leeds’ Paul Clemence, Philippa Rickard, Nina Williams and Chris Knee took gold in the 160+ Yrs with a 4:01.45 effort.
+Meanwhile, Gloucester broke their own record in the 200+ Yrs as Peter Smith, Sandra-Jane Jones, Helen Kula-Przezwanski and Colin Stephenson combined for a 4:19.95 swim.